prasanthreddylomada/News_Blog/README.md

 # News Blog

 Ai Agent driven News Blogging Framework
 Continuosly monitors information sources for new News Articles.
-When a new article appears, automatically summarizes it and stores in DB, Performs Named Entity Recognition (NER) on the artcile, allowing to group multiple articles which carry closely related data & also understands and interprets the geo-location of the news.
+When a new article appears, it automatically summarizes it and stores in DB, Performs Named Entity Recognition (NER) on the artcile(to group multiple articles which carry closely related data) & performs location analysis to extract the geo location of the news.

 Checkout the table of contents to a get a better picture !!